Historic canal in Germany lined with fall trees and colorful leaves on a calm evening

 Included

-All airport transfers mentioned in itinerary; two night’s hotel accommodation in Lisbon on Days 1 & 2 (including breakfast on Days 2 & 3); two night’s hotel accommodation in Amsterdam on Days 15 and 16 (including breakfast on Days 16 & 17); onboard accommodation during voyage including daily cabin service; all meals, snacks, tea and coffee during voyage; meals listed as included during shore excursions and land portions of the package; beer, house wine and soft drinks with dinner; Captain’s Welcome and Farewell receptions including four-course dinner, house cocktails, house beer and wine, non-alcoholic beverages; pre-voyage and post-voyage excursions, and “Your Choice” shore excursions (one excursion per person per port of call, with headsets available when needed) as listed; educational lectures and guiding services from expedition team; complimentary access to onboard expedition doctor and medical clinic (initial consult); comprehensive pre-departure information; port surcharges, permits, tender, pilot and landing fees; WiFi (where connection is possible); crew gratuities (suite guests only).
+All airport transfers mentioned in itinerary; two night’s hotel accommodation in Amsterdam on Days 1 & 2 (including breakfast on Days 2 & 3); two night’s hotel accommodation in Lisbon on Days 15 and 16 (including breakfast on Days 16 & 17); onboard accommodation during voyage including daily cabin service; all meals, snacks, tea and coffee during voyage; meals listed as included during shore excursions and land portions of the package; beer, house wine and soft drinks with dinner; Captain’s Welcome and Farewell receptions including four-course dinner, house cocktails, house beer and wine, non-alcoholic beverages; pre-voyage and post-voyage excursions, and “Your Choice” shore excursions (one excursion per person per port of call, with headsets available when needed) as listed; educational lectures and guiding services from expedition team; complimentary access to onboard expedition doctor and medical clinic (initial consult); comprehensive pre-departure information; port surcharges, permits, tender, pilot and landing fees; WiFi (where connection is possible); gratuities during excursions and enrichment program for local guides, drivers, venues and local sites; crew gratuities (suite guests only).

 Exclusions